 Commercial cleaning often involves industrial cleaning and waxing equipment that would be expensive to replace and could cause substantial damage if used improperly.
 That’s why this policy is vital for professionals like house cleaners, janitors, carpet cleaners, and window cleaners.

-Cleaning service professionals can work with an insurance agent to tailor a BOP to meet their specific needs.
-Consider adding a business interruption insurance endorsement on your policy, which can cover operating expenses and lost income if your business is forced to temporarily close due to a covered event, such as a fire.
+For example, consider adding a business interruption insurance endorsement on your policy, which can cover operating expenses and lost income if your business is forced to temporarily close due to a covered event, such as a fire.
 You can also add inland marine insurance to protect mobile property, such as industrial vacuums or cleaning equipment.

 Small, low-risk businesses usually qualify for a BOP.
 That might include: